import pandas as pd

 We’ll also introduce a lot of data science concepts in this section.
 This makes for lengthy discussions of tasks that in practice you can complete very quickly.

-In this section, we’ll primarily use the file 2000_acs_sample.csv
+In this chapter we’ll primarily use the file 2000_acs_sample.csv

 .
-This file started as the 1% unweighted sample of the 2000 American Community Survey available from IPUMS, but then we took a 1% random sample of the households in that dataset just to make it easier to work with.
+This file started as the 1% unweighted sample of the 2000 American Community Survey available from IPUMS, but then O took a 1% random sample of the households in that dataset just to make it easier to work with.
 This data set uses the ‘source’ variables directly from the Census Bureau rather than the ‘harmonized’ variables created by IPUMS, which are much cleaner.
 For real work you can usually use the harmonized variables, but we’re here to learn how to do the kinds of things IPUMS does to create them.
+We use the 2000 ACS because it’s the last one to be unweighted, and we don’t want to deal with weights right now.

-By using this data set in the examples, you’ll also gain some basic understanding of the U.S. population and some experience with a real and important data set, but you would not want to use this particular data file for research.
+By using this data set in the examples you’ll gain some basic understanding of the U.S. population (as of 2000 anyway) and some experience with a real and important data set, but you would not want to use this particular data file for research.

 Start up Jupyter Lab if you haven’t already and navigate to the folder where you put the example files.
 Then create a new Python Notebook and call it First_Steps_Practice.ipynb